zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

     # foo barmeow ber

-Despite the interpolated code block using the same `"` quotes to delimit the strings within it as our original string, there's no conflict.
+Despite the interpolated code block using the same `"` quotes to delimit the strings within it as the quotes on our original string, there's no conflict.
 However, the same mechanism presents us with a limitation in regexes, because in them, the looked up attributes belong to the `Cursor` object responsible for the regex.

-To avoid the error, simply use a temporary variable to store the `$!prefix` in or use the `given` block:
+To avoid the error, simply use a temporary variable to store the `$!prefix` in—as suggested by the error message—or use the `given` block:

 ```
     class {